 - Avoid plastic when possible: Cotton bags instead of plastic bags, unpackaged vegetables from the farmers’ market instead of plastic-wrapped from supermarkets, etc.

 - Be consistent about recycling: Many cities offer residential collection of recyclables, neighborhood collection points, or recycling center drop-offs free of charge.

 - Stop buying cosmetic and hygiene products containing microplastics.
 Beat the Microbead has compiled a helpful product guide for microplastics by country.

 - As you replace your clothing, linens, and cleaning towels, seek options made of pure cotton or other natural fibers, so that no more synthetic fibers are washed into the sea from your washing machine.

 - “Do good and talk about it”: Explain to your friends why you avoid plastic.
 Tell them about the problems plastic waste pollution causes in our oceans.
 Many people cling to their habits, not out of indifference, but out of ignorance.
 Ultimately, it is always a matter of reaching a critical mass of people who are committed and engaged.
 Let’s get started!

 This article was translated from German into English by Evan Binford.
-You can view the original here: Plastik im Meer – was kann ich dafür?** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Plastik im Meer – was kann ich dafür?** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.